Kansas City and Houston Roofing Info and Terminology

 Rake: A rake board runs along the edge of the roof and protects your siding from potential damage and leaks.

 These are the basics or roofing and terminology.
 Make sure to visit our Roofing Resources page for more information.
-Give us a call at 855-736-7663 or contact us online and let us help you with your Kansas City or Houston roof repair or replacement today.
+Give us a call at 855-736-7663 or contact us online and let us help you with your Houston roof repair or replacement today.